madhankb/OSD-SM-No-Auth/README.md

 3. Run this command `docker build --tag=opensearch-dashboards-no-security .` to build a new Docker image with security plugin removed.
 4. Validate if the new image is created by running the `docker images` command
 5. In the attached sample `docker-compose.yml`, change the dashboards' image name from `opensearchproject/opensearch-dashboards:2.5.0` to `opensearch-dashboards-no-security`.
 6. The new `docker-compose-no-security.yml` file is now created.
 Now run the `docker-compose up` command to run the containers with new image.
+Now customer can access the self-managed OpenSearch Dashboards by hitting the EC2 endpoint with port `5601`.
+By doing so, you can conveniently view and interact with all the saved objects